AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       <td><p>Under Action Type, select <strong>Quickview</strong>.</p> <p>If you are an Experience Manager Sites and Ecommerce customer:</p>
        <ul>
        <li>Notice that the SKU Value text field is pre-populated with the selected product's SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you are offering.
 This value is populated automatically when the image is associated with a product in Experience Manager Commerce.</li>
        <li>If the pre-populated SKU is incorrect, select the Product Picker icon (magnifying glass) to open the Select Product page.
-Select the product you want to use, then select the check mark in the upper-right corner of the page so you can return to the Interactive Video Editor.</li>
+Select the product that you want to use, then select the check mark in the upper-right corner of the page so you can return to the Interactive Video Editor.</li>
        </ul> <p> If you are <em>not</em> an Experience Manager Sites or Ecommerce customer</p>
        <ul>
        <li>See <a href="/help/assets/carousel-banners.md#identifying-hotspot-and-image-map-variables">Identifying hotspot variables</a>.
 The variables must be defined.  </li>